Sustainable development goals

 As a large bank serving customers in over 40 countries, we contribute directly and indirectly to virtually all SDGs through the clients and projects we finance.
 We choose to focus on the SDGs that we can impact the most, using our business strategy and purpose to guide us.

-Through our approach to sustainability in the areas of climate action, financial health and human rights, and through the customers and projects we finance, we make the biggest contribution to the following SDGs: decent work and economic growth (goal 8), reduced inequalities (goal 10), responsible consumption and production (goal 12) and climate action (goal 13).
+Through our approach to sustainability in the areas of climate action, financial health and human rights, and through the customers and projects we finance, we believe that we make the biggest contribution to the following SDGs: decent work and economic growth (goal 8), reduced inequalities (goal 10), responsible consumption and production (goal 12) and climate action (goal 13).

 In doing so, we work with other financial institutions, multinational enterprises and industry organisations to advance our understanding of the SDGs and seize impact opportunities.

 ING is a signatory to the UN Environment Programme Finance Initiative (UNEP FI) Principles for Responsible Banking (PRB).
 PRB is a sustainable banking framework through which signatory banks take action to align their core strategy, decision-making, lending and investment with the Sustainable Development Goals, as well as international agreements such as the Paris Climate Agreement.
-Our 2023 UN PRB self-assessment is available for download.

 SDG 8: Decent work and economic growth